PELVIC FLOOR PHYSICAL THERAPY

 Treatment may include education on specific nutritional changes to reduce bladder urgency, coordination of breathing to reduce intra-abdominal pressure with functional tasks & progressive strengthening for return to activity, symptom free.

-Pelvic Floor Physical Therapy is a specialized kind of physical therapy to relieve the symptoms of pelvic floor dysfunction.
-This specialized treatment aims to restore mobility and movement, reduce pain, and help improve muscle function.
+Pelvic Floor Physical Therapy is specialized physical therapy to relieve the symptoms of pelvic floor dysfunction.
+This specialized treatment works to restore mobility and movement, reduce pain, and help improve muscle function.

 Pelvic Pain